 Puppy potty training (or even training an adult dog you’ve rescued) is rarely easy peasy.
 If you’ve been trying for weeks yet still never know what might be waiting for you when you wake up in the morning, it may be time for a fresh approach—or several!
-We went to dog training experts to find out their secrets for how to train a dog to go outside.
+We went to dog training experts to find out their puppy tips and secrets for how to potty train your dog to go outside.
 They all agreed on one thing—puppy potty training takes consistency and patience.
 Beyond that, here are eight ideas to consider.

 Understanding what drives and motivates dog behavior is important when it comes to puppy potty training, says Mike Ritland, a dog trainer based in Cooper, Texas, who’s worked with the U.S. military and celebrities for 18 years.
 “If you have a dog who’s ball driven—who nearly loses it every time you go to grab a ball—use that as a reward [for going to the bathroom outside],” explains Ritland.
 “If it’s food, then bring a small treat.
 Affection?
 Treat her to a good scratching session.”